charliecalvert/JsObjects/Cordova/CordovaResourceIcons/README.md

 To install the project on your device, you might like to use the **install** script in the root of the project.

-Notice the **HelloCordova** icon on the bottom right from this excerpt of the app chooser:
+Notice the **HelloCordova** icon on the bottom left of this excerpt from the app chooser:

 ![Image](https://drive.google.com/uc?export=view&id=0B25UTAlOfPRGWEpYazZTdkJMUE0)